-Yellow Fever Virus (YFV) (Gershman & Staples, 2021): Isolation of the virus or NAAT should be performed as early as possible in suspected cases of YFV.
-"By the time more overt symptoms are recognized, the virus or viral RNA may no longer be undetectable.
-Therefore, virus isolation and nucleic acid amplification should not be used to rule out a diagnosis of YF...
-Serologic assays to detect virus-specific IgM and IgG antibodies (sic).
-Because of cross-reactivity between antibodies raised against other flaviviruses, more specific antibody testing, such as a plaque reduction neutralization test, should be done to confirm the infection (Gershman & Staples, 2021)."
-Since YFV is a nationally notifiable disease, clinicians should contact their state and/or local health departments according to their respective local, state, and/or federal guidelines.
-As of April of 2021, "Sanofi Pasteur announced that YF-VAX (yellow fever vaccine) is once again available for purchase in the United States.
-Providers with a current Yellow Fever Vaccination Stamp issued by their state or territorial health department may now order YF-VAX from the manufacturer" (Gershman & Staples, 2021).
+Yellow Fever Virus (YFV) (Gershman & Staples, 2024): Isolation of the virus or NAAT should be performed as early as possible in suspected cases of YFV.
+"By the time more overt symptoms are recognized, the virus or viral RNA may no longer be detectable; thus, virus isolation and nucleic acid amplification should not be used to rule out a diagnosis of YF.
+Serologic assays can be used to detect virus-specific IgM and IgG antibodies.
+Because of the possibility of crossreactivity between antibodies against other flaviviruses, however, more specific antibody testing (e.g., a plaque reduction neutralization test) should be performed to confirm the infection" (Gershman & Staples, 2024).
+Since YFV is a nationally notifiable disease, clinicians should contact their state and/or local health departments or call the CDC Arboviral Diseases Branch according to their respective local, state, and/or federal guidelines.
+As of May 2023, "Only one YF vaccine (YF-VAX, Sanofi Pasteur) is licensed for use in the United States.
+Periodically in the United States, shortages of YF-VAX have occurred due to production issues, including one that lasted from late 2015 until early 2021.
+To address this most recent shortage, Sanofi Pasteur collaborated with the CDC and the U.S. Food and Drug Administration (FDA) to import and distribute Stamaril (a YF vaccine comparable to YF-VAX, manufactured at the company's facility in France) under an expanded-access investigational new drug protocol" (Gershman & Staples, 2024).